Min-Max Bilevel Multi-objective Optimization with Applications in Machine Learning: Convergence Analysis of

 Similarly, we also have

-Now, we can bound the optimality of $y$ by bounding the maximum difference $\Delta_y^{k, i}$:
+Now, we can bound the optimality of $y$ by bounding the maximum difference $\iter{\Delta_{y_i}}{k}$:

-Here, (1) follows directly from plugging $\Upsilon^{k, i}$ from (\ref{eq:plug-1}) into Lemma 4, (2) follows from (\ref{eq:plug-2}), (3) comes from plugging in the rest of (\ref{eq:plug-1}), (4) is direct algebraic manipulation, (5) separates the step sizes and $n, K$ factors from the rest of the constants, and (6) applies the definition of the step sizes.
+Here, (1) follows directly from plugging $\iter{\Upsilon_i}{k}$ from (\ref{eq:plug-1}) into Lemma 4, (2) follows from (\ref{eq:plug-2}), (3) comes from plugging in the rest of (\ref{eq:plug-1}), (4) is direct algebraic manipulation, (5) separates the step sizes and $n, K$ factors from the rest of the constants, and (6) applies the definition of the step sizes.
+This gives us the $\mathcal O(\sqrt{n} K^{-2/5})$ bound in Lemma~\ref{le.regamma}.

-\subsection{Proof of Lemma 5}
+\subsection{Proof of Lemma~\ref{le:lemma5}}